 Chair Greenberg read the Notice of Public Hearing.

-Ms. Quirk advised she had received a request from applicant to withdraw the pending Special Permit application with the expectation they would reapply under the new bylaw.
-They have requested that the withdrawal be granted without prejudice and that the application fee be waived; they have also asked that the peer review go forward for the pending application, which Ms. Quirk indicated was somewhat unusual but not improper.
+Ms. Quirk advised she had received a request from applicant to withdraw the pending Special Permit application with the expectation they would reapply under the new bylaw approved at the May 2023 which is undergoing AG review and then must be published.
+The applicant requested that the withdrawal be granted without prejudice and that the application fee be waived; they have also asked that the peer review go forward for the pending application based upon the most recent plan submitted, which Ms. Quirk indicated was somewhat unusual but not improper.

 Taylor Corsano of Crocker Design Group noted the change in the Board’s composition was another factor in their wishing to resubmit and restart the public hearing process.
 They are willing to provide additional peer review funds up to $5K; Ms. Quirk noted there was currently about $3K available in the account.
 The Board accepted the withdrawal request without prejudice and waived the new application fee provided it was submitted within one month and the new plan included no increase in units.
 There was no public comment.